Oshinobi-obi/cabinet-inventory-system/README.md

 - **Session Management**: Secure user sessions
 - **Email Integration**: Automated user account creation emails
 - **Dynamic URLs**: Auto-detecting server URLs for email links

+## 🏛️ About

+This Cabinet Inventory System is specifically developed for the **Department of Education - Policy Planning and Research Division (PPRD)** to streamline and modernize their cabinet inventory management processes.
+The system provides a comprehensive solution for tracking, organizing, and managing cabinet contents with advanced features tailored for government office operations.

+### 🎯 **Purpose**
+- **Inventory Management**: Track and organize cabinet contents efficiently
+- **Documentation**: Maintain detailed records of cabinet items and their locations
+- **Accessibility**: Quick access to cabinet information via QR codes
+- **Reporting**: Generate reports for administrative and audit purposes
+- **User Management**: Role-based access for different staff levels

 ## ✨ Core Features